-It was Indian-origin women techies’ turn to take the centre stage as Apple unveiled its next line-up of products, including an all-powerful MacBook Pro with new M1 chips, next-generation AirPods, and other products and services.
+It was Indian-origin women techies’ turn to take center stage as Apple unveiled its next line-up of products, including an all-powerful MacBook Pro with new M1 chips, next-generation AirPods, and other products and services.

-According to her LinkedIn profile, Dutta joined Apple nearly four years ago as system test design lead, before being elevated as audio engineering program manager.
+According to her LinkedIn profile, Dutta joined Apple nearly four years ago as a system test design lead before being elevated as audio engineering program manager.

-She earlier worked at GE Healthcare for more than seven years as lead system designer (ABUS Ultrasound) in California.
+She worked at GE Healthcare for over seven years as a lead system designer (ABUS Ultrasound) in California.

 A Madras University graduate in engineering, Dutta now has more than 16 years of system and hardware engineering experience, specifically in systems engineering methodology, test design, and mass production of low and high-volume products.

 After next-gen AirPods was the turn of the new and all-powerful MacBook Pro with next-gen M1 chips, and Shruti Haldea from the Mac team joined the stage with top company executives, taking the audience through the machine meant for developers, filmmakers, creators, and innovators.

 Working at Apple for more than 12 years, Haldea joined the tech giant as a global supply manager and became product line manager for Pro Mac in 2019.

 An MBA from Harvard Business School, she introduced the world to the game-changing MacBook Pro with M1 Pro and M1 Max that deliver extraordinary performance and battery life and features the world’s best notebook display.

 The new MacBook Pro features a stunning Liquid Retina XDR display, a wide range of ports for advanced connectivity, a 1080p FaceTime HD camera, and the best audio system in a notebook.